RussellCanfield/wingman-ai/README.md

 -   Mixtral v0.1 _(tested with [mistralai/Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1))_
 -   Mistral v0.2 _(tested with: [mistralai/Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2))_

 **NOTE** - Unlike using Ollama, your data is not private and will not be sanitized prior to being sent.

----

-## OpenAI

-[OpenAI](https://platform.openai.com/docs/models/continuous-model-upgrades) is supported!
-You can use the following models:

--   GPT4-o
--   GPT4-Turbo
--   GPT4

-**NOTE** - Unlike using Ollama, your data is not private and will not be sanitized prior to being sent.

----

-## Anthropic

-[Anthropic](https://docs.anthropic.com/en/docs/welcome) is supported!
-You can use the following models:

--   Claude 3.5 Sonnet
--   Claude 3 Opus
--   Claude 3 Haiku

-**NOTE** - Unlike using Ollama, your data is not private and will not be sanitized prior to being sent.